-- RA 10121 also made significant provisions for funding mechanisms directed at DM institutions - The People's Survival Fund (PSF) was created by Republic Act 10174 of 2011 to administer financial support for communities coping with and building resilience to the effects of climate change.
+- RA 10121 also made significant provisions for funding mechanisms directed at DM institutions and dedicated DM funds. - The People's Survival Fund (PSF) was created by Republic Act 10174 of 2011 to administer financial support for communities coping with and building resilience to the effects of climate change.